Physics 207 - University Physics

 Course PRE-REQUISITES are either PHYS 218 or 206 and either MATH 152 or 172.

 The textbook and all other components are integrated with the MyLab & Mastering system.
-Registration is done using your NetID via canvas.tamu.edu.
+Registration is done using your NetID via Canvas.
 Step-by-step instructions to sign up for MyLab & Mastering are given here

 Exams

-Exams and Formula sheets:
+Formula sheets:

-Previous exams:
+Previous Exams:

 Homework Problems and Recitations